 I want to thank Webbed Otter's Kel Kyle for managing this current site for more than a decade.
 She was a life saver in keeping this site up and running.

 Once the new site is online, I'll be notifying my colleagues and friends.
-Until then, stay safe and here's to more adventures in nature!
-I will be keeping the new domain name -- jimclarkphoto.com .
+Until then, stay safe and here's to more adventures in nature and I hope you'll enjoy the new website at jimclarknature.com ...

 For now, here's the last update I did back in March 2020 just as the pandemic was sweeping across the country.